 - Stay away from puppies, kittens, and other very young animals.

 Ask your doctor what vaccines you may need and when to get them.

-- If you have a central venous line or PICC line, know how to take care of it.
+- If you have a central venous line or PICC (peripherally inserted central catheter) line, know how to take care of it.

-- If your doctor or nurse tells you your platelet count is still low, learn how to prevent bleeding during cancer treatment.
+- If your health care provider tells you your platelet count is still low, learn how to prevent bleeding during cancer treatment.

 - Stay active by walking.
 Slowly increase how far you go based on how much energy you have.